matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 Fallback
 ++++++++

-If a client does not recognize all or any login flows, it can use the fallback login API::
+If a client does not recognize any or all login flows it can use the fallback login API::

     GET /_matrix/client/api/v1/login/fallback